haddocking/refine-EM-complexes/analysis/scripts/README.md

 # Annalysis scripts

 ### Itermolecular clashes
-The intermolecular clashes are discribed as intermolecular contacts of < 2.5 A&.
+The intermolecular clashes are discribed as intermolecular contacts of < 2.5 Angstrom.
 This is done using the `contact-chainID.cpp` script which is assessable at [haddock-tools](https://github.com/haddocking/haddock-tools).
 This script is called in the terminal as:
 `contact-chainID <pdb-file< 2.5 | wc | awk '{print $1}'`